-None social media content (i.e. for other channels such as the website, PowerPoint presentation, brochures etc) which includes new content, particularly on the project activities and approach, must be agreed for release within the consortium.
-An exception are announcements that the project will be presented at a specific event and similar none controversial information which does not potentially touch on results etc. This means providing the other project partners with the proposed content and giving them a reasonable time to notify any concerns.
+For all media (i.e. for other channels such as the website, PowerPoint presentation, brochures etc) except social networks, new content (i.e. not previously released by the consortium) must be agreed for release within the consortium.
+An exception are announcements that the project will be presented at a specific event and similar non-controversial information which does not potentially touch on results etc. This means providing the other project partners with the proposed content and giving them a reasonable time to notify any concerns.
 What is a reasonable time period will depend on how far the proposed content is new and extensive as a general rule it should not be less than 10 days.

-Communication over social media must be only for none controversial content unless it has been agreed within the consortium in advance.
+Communication over social media must be only for non-controversial content unless it has been agreed within the consortium in advance.
 If a partner is in doubt whether content could be controversial then EOS (and potentially the project coordinator at Fraunhofer) must be contacted for their opinion.
 A very conservative evaluation is to be used in assessing whether content could or could not be considered controversial.
 The project's key messages in chapter 4 are to be kept in mind and for social media particularly that the project will carry out its work and develop tools which are legally and ethically compatible with European law and societal values such as the rule of law and civil liberty.

 In situations of uncertainty EOS and/or the coordinator should be contacted.
-FIGURE 6 provides an overview of internal protocols (to date) for preparing and releasing general communication material and social media content.
+Figure 10 provides an overview of internal protocols (to date) for preparing and releasing general communication material and social media content.

-FIGURE 6 SAFETY4RAILS INTERNAL PROTOCOLS FOR PREPARING AND RELEASING MATERIAL AND SOCIAL MEDIA CONTENT
+FIGURE 10 SAFETY4RAILS INTERNAL PROTOCOLS FOR PREPARING AND RELEASING MATERIAL AND SOCIAL MEDIA CONTENT